galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Generating compact database with **FASTA Merge Files and Filter Unique Sequences**

-## Generation of Compact Verified Database with UniProt
 Lastly, we will merge the Human UniProt (with isoforms), contaminants (cRAP) and the PepQuery-verified FASTA databases into one Quantitation Database that will be used as input for the [Quantification Module](https://github.com/subinamehta/training-material/blob/main/topics/proteomics/tutorials/clinical-mp-quantitation/tutorial.md).

-> <hands-on-title> Generating compact verified database </hands-on-title>
+> <hands-on-title> Generation of Compact Verified Database with UniProt </hands-on-title>
 >
 > 1. {% tool [FASTA Merge Files and Filter Unique Sequences](toolshed.g2.bx.psu.edu/repos/galaxyp/fasta_merge_files_and_filter_unique_sequences/fasta_merge_files_and_filter_unique_sequences/1.2.0) %} with the following parameters:
 >    - *"Run in batch mode?"*: `Merge individual FASTAs (output collection if input is collection)`